mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 ### Overview of contents of chapter

+Theme of the chapter - Inclusion and/or Agency.

 NOTE - Also when to put data about TOOLS in this chapter or that of the design chapter.
 As interlinked.
 Perhaps data in design chapter when it is based on journal notes and personal / literature based decisions.